Floris-Buyse-FB/Deep_Learning/chapter_16/chapter-16-theoretical-questions.md

 ## 2. How can you deal with variable-length input sequences?
 What about variable length output sequences?

-- Iput: add padding to the input sequences that are shorter, make sure the RNN ignores the padding tokens or use ragged tensors
+- Input: add padding to the input sequences that are shorter, make sure the RNN ignores the padding tokens or use ragged tensors
 - Output: Make the model output and EOS token

 ## 3. What is beam search, and why would you use it?